-Now, Brooks & Dunn’s residency in Las Vegas is ongoing (though it is on temporary hiatus).
-They have a new album together, called Reboot, and are were inducted into the Country Music Hall of Fame in the fall of 2019.
+Brooks & Dunn’s residency in Las Vegas lasted for many years.
+They also released a new album together, called Reboot, and are were inducted into the Country Music Hall of Fame in the fall of 2019.

-Before each of their Vegas shows, Brooks says that he and Dunn spend “about an hour” chatting in the dressing room every night, and that the two of them planned a hunting trip together.
+Before each of their Vegas shows, Brooks said he and Dunn spent “about an hour” chatting in the dressing room every night, and that the two of them planned a hunting trip together.
 In other words, they definitely don’t dislike each other…they just needed a little time apart.